 CIBC has a small suite of personal banking products.
 In addition to these products, the bank offers wealth management, loans, and other financial services.

 The iCan Checking account is a “rewards” checking account that offers up to 1% back on all debit card purchases.
+However, that's not as great as many of the best rewards checking products out there.

 Agility Online Savings Account

 CIBC Bank USA offers CDs, but it doesn’t publish rates and lengths online.
+See the top bank CD rates here.

 If you keep a high balance in your checking account, and in savings accounts or CDs, you could earn a rate bump (up to 0.1%) in your related savings accounts or CDs.
 It’s a great feature for big savers.